SweetHeart: Online Faceting Designs and Diagrams

-I cut one in a (synthetic) spinel and found a very easy way to make sure all the pavillion facets meet at the center point of the dop.
-I first cut all of them (P1-P7) at the steepest angle (38.6).
-This is not a temporary center point – it is the actual CP and it is exactly centered on the dop.
-It doesn't waste any material either.
-I then recut the facets using the correct angles.
-I find it very easy to see the recutting and to bring it up exactly to the tip of the CP.
+I cut a SweetHeart in a synthetic spinel and found a very easy way to make sure all the pavilion facets meet at the centerpoint of the dop.
+First, I cut all of them (P1-P7) at the steepest angle (38.6).
+This isn't a temporary centerpoint — it's the actual CP centered exactly on the dop.
+It also doesn't waste any material.
+Next, I recut the facets using the correct angles.
+I find it very easy to see the recutting and bring it up exactly to the tip of the CP.
 Works for me.

 Detailed faceting instructions by Jeff Graham available at The Rock Peddler